DohaTubeileh/ExpenseTracker/README.md

 ## Description

-This is a backend API for an expense tracking application.
+This is a backend API with postgres database for an expense tracking application.
 It allows users to authenticate and manage their personal expenses by categorizing them into the following types:

 - Groceries
 - Luxury